Pangaro Site Guide

 a summary of work performed as an individual from 1976 to present; while at MIT until 1977; within the framework of a small consulting

-firm from 1982 through 1995; and as CTO of software start-ups through 1999 (Grasp Information Corporation
+firm from 1982 through 1995; and as CTO and CTO-for-hire between 1996 and 2008—with work

 in developer marketing and strategy at Sun Microsystems is described

-and CV.
-This Web site surveys a
+Overall this Web site surveys a

 range of research, commercial software prototyping, and corporate